DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 npm install -g bower
 ```

-Now install the Polymer CLI:
+Install the Polymer CLI:

 ```
 npm install -g polymer-CLI
 ```

-Finally, we need to have our sample Node API running.
+We also need to have a sample Node API running.
 Clone the [NodeJS JWT Authentication sample repo](https://github.com/auth0-blog/nodejs-jwt-authentication-sample) and follow the instructions in the README to get it up and running on [http://localhost:8001](http://localhost:8001).

 ### Initializing the App

-Create a new directory and navigate to it in your terminal or command prompt.
+Create a new directory and navigate to it in the terminal or command prompt.
 Use the following command to initialize the Polymer starter kit in your new folder:

 ```
 polymer init starter-kit